marcomattolab/marcomartorana/content/informatics/2025/angular-signals-vs-rxjs.md

 });
 ```

+Effects automatically track dependencies and clean themselves up, reducing lifecycle-related bugs.
 ---

 ## 4. Eliminating Manual Subscription Management

+One of the most error-prone aspects of RxJS is remembering to unsubscribe.
+Forgetting to do so can lead to memory leaks and unexpected behavior.

+Signals eliminate this entire category of problems by design.
+There are no subscriptions to manage, no takeUntil, and no ngOnDestroy boilerplate for UI-driven state.

 Signals eliminate manual cleanup and lifecycle management for UI state.

 ---

 ## 5. Replacing Small RxJS Stores with Signal-Based Stores

+Many applications use RxJS to build small, local stores that manage component or feature-level state.
+Signals allow you to implement the same pattern with far less complexity.

 ```ts
 class CounterStore {